SACLANT ASW Research Centre: The centre, 1980 to 2003

 In 1986 a five-year survey of the Greenland, Iceland, and Norwegian Seas (GIN Sea) was started.
 New technologies were adopted to be able to collect data over long periods of time in a harsh environment, with problems ranging from thermal shock on sensors to difficulties in lowering the buoys into the water.
 A total of 31 buoys with 118 sensors were deployed to record data over one year.
 With a loss of buoys below 5 percent, this was a notable achievement in oceanographic research.
 While this experiment was underway, on 9 November 1989 the Berlin Wall came down, marking the end of the Cold War.
 The centre's name change in 1987 to the SACLANT Undersea Research Centre clearly indicated the shift in focus from "Anti-Submarine Warfare" to "Underwater" research.
-The Iran–Iraq War was a major event during that period; it led to the so-called "Tanker War", where oil tankers moving through the Persian Gulf were threatened not only by Iranian air and small boat attacks, but also by some 150 sea mines of various types, mostly vintage, laid by Iran.
+The Iran–Iraq War with its Tanker War was a major event during that period.

 Mine countermeasures

 During this period, the decrease in NATO's strategic interest in anti-submarine warfare (ASW) was matched by a corresponding increase in the significance of mine countermeasures (MCM), especially in the context of expeditionary operations.
 This was highlighted by operations in the Northern Persian Gulf in 1990–91 when the projection of coalition power ashore was constrained by its maritime forces' ability to reduce, at an adequate rate, the risk posed by Iraqi mines.
 The new focus required higher sonar frequencies, the ability to identify mines masked by the environment, and an increase in the tempo of MCM operations.
 The centre's research activity was concentrated mainly on minehunting techniques, i.e. finding mines on the sea floor, which might be partly buried, discriminating mines from other harmless objects (clutter), and classifying them in order to take appropriate actions.
 High quality images were needed, which required high-frequency, high-resolution sonar imagery techniques.
 This in turn led to the development of automatic sonar interpretation systems, which reduced the amount of time needed to train personnel.
-The research focus shifted from manned minehunting to remote minehunting, with the ultimate objective of replacing a surface ship with robotic systems.
+The research focus shifted to remote minehunting with the ultimate objective of replacing a surface ship with robotic systems.
 This led the centre to revive some studies on synthetic aperture sonar (SAS), which had been shelved in the early 1970s as technologies were not yet mature at that time.